 Strategic Assessment

-Define specific business problems AI can address, assess current data and technology capabilities, and establish realistic success criteria with measurable outcomes.
+Define the specific business problems AI can address, assess current data and technology capabilities, and establish realistic success criteria with measurable outcomes before any model is built.

 Foundation Building

-Improve data quality and accessibility, establish governance frameworks, and build necessary technical infrastructure for AI development.
+Improve data quality and accessibility, establish governance frameworks, and build the technical infrastructure AI development depends on.
+This is where most timelines are won or lost.

 Pilot Development

-Develop and test AI solutions for specific, well-defined use cases with limited scope and clear success metrics.
+Develop and test an AI solution for a specific, well-defined use case with limited scope and clear success metrics, so that failure is cheap and learning is fast.

 Production Deployment

-Scale successful pilot solutions to production with proper monitoring, user training, and change management support.
+Scale a successful pilot to production with proper monitoring, user training, and change-management support.
+Many pilots that work technically stall here for lack of adoption planning.

 Optimization & Expansion

-Monitor performance, optimize existing solutions, and gradually expand to additional use cases based on proven success.
+Monitor performance, optimize the existing solution, and expand to additional use cases only once the first one has proven its value.

 Critical Success Factors Based on Industry Evidence